Sapporo Quick Guide

 Any questions about Sapporo?
 Give me a shout below and I’ll get back to you.

 Useful Links for the Olympics in Sapporo

 Click the banner to pre-order your JR Pass and save 40 dollars, or see here for full details on buying & using the pass:

-Search Agoda for hotels in Sapporo
+Search Hotels Combined for the best hotel deals in Sapporo

 How to get online in Japan